Stay Safe From COVID-19 This Holiday WeekendMarch 30, 2021 - Daniel Ford

 And, as an even safer way to stock up the pantry for your holiday meal, consider using your grocery store’s curbside or doorstep delivery option.

-Keep your family members outdoors as much as possible
+Keep your guests outdoors as much as possible

 An important part of gathering in a small group during this pandemic is doing so outdoors — in your backyard, for example.

-Before your family arrives, have plenty of tables and chairs set up outside.
-You can mingle in socially distant circles, but you'll want to have a separate table for each family household if you plan to eat during the gathering.
+Before your guests arrive, have plenty of tables and chairs set up outside.
+You can mingle in socially distant circles, but you'll want to have a separate table for each household if you plan to eat during the gathering.

-During your backyard gathering, make sure you have everything your family members may need readily available outside, including:
+During your backyard gathering, make sure you have everything your guests may need readily available outside, including:

 - Plastic dinnerware